 Human Research Ethics Committee (HREC)

-The Human Research Ethics Committee (HREC) operates in accordance with the NHMRC National Statement on Ethical Conduct in Human Research 2007.
-It is required to have a minimum membership which includes:
+The University of Newcastle Human Research Ethics Committee (HREC) operates in accordance with the NHMRC National Statement on Ethical Conduct in Human Research 2007 (updated 2018).

-- at least two lay people, one man and one woman, who have no affiliation with the University and are not currently engaged in medical, scientific, legal or academic work,
+- at least two lay people, one man and one woman, who have no affiliation with UON and are not currently engaged in medical, scientific, legal or academic work;

 - at least one lawyer.

-In addition, the HREC has members from the University academic staff who have research experience relevant to the areas in the University which are active in human research.
+In addition, the HREC has members of UON academic staff who have research experience relevant to the areas in the University which are active in human research.

 The University is not currently seeking expressions of interest for vacancies on the Human Research Ethics Committee.